Breaded Shrimp Recipe

 breaded shrimp on a plate with fries and lemon wedge

-Easy Breaded Shrimp Recipe
+Why You’ll Love This Breaded Shrimp Recipe

 This Breaded Shrimp Recipe is not only fabulously delicious, it’s really easy to make, too.
 Simply coated in seasoned bread crumbs and fried until golden brown and crunchy.

 For this shrimp recipe, we opt for a medium size shrimp with the tails on.
 You can, of course, take the tails off but we think they make a great handle for dipping.
+This size shrimp cooks up in just the right amount of time without burning the breading before the shrimp is cooked through.

 raw shrimp in a white bowl

-How To Make This Breaded Shrimp Recipe
+How To Make This Shrimp Recipe

 After your shrimp are peeled and deveined, season the shrimp with Old Bay Seasoning.
 If you like, you can also add salt to the shrimp at this step, but we like to sprinkle it on the shrimp when they are hot from the oil.

-Dredge the shrimp first in flour, tapping off the excess.
+STEP 1 – DREDGE THE SHRIMP: Coat the shrimp first in flour, tapping off the excess.
 Then into the beaten eggs, letting the excess egg drip off.
 Finally, into the seasoned bread crumbs, pressing the crumbs into the shrimp for a good crust.

-As soon as the shrimp come out of the oil, place onto a paper towel lined plate and season with kosher salt and more Old Bay if you like.
+STEP 3 – SEASON THE SHRIMP: As soon as the shrimp come out of the oil, place onto a paper towel lined plate and season with kosher salt and more Old Bay if you like.

 What Kind Of Sauce Goes With Fried Shrimp?